kresowe/car-chase/README.md

 ## How to run the app
 This app can be run in different ways:
 1. `python3 animation.py`  - run a simulation with predefined values of initial positions, speeds, and accelerations.
 2. `python3 carchase_app_tk_pygubu.py` - run an app with graphic interface (GUI) that allows the user to choose the initial (at time = 0) positions, speeds, and accelerations of the cars as well as the time range of the simulation.
+Click `Start` button to run or re-run simulation with the values specified.